 If you haven’t tried making your own hot sauce, this green sriracha sauce recipe is a good place to start.
 It’s super simple and comes together in a flash.

 This green sriracha sauce was sort of a consolation recipe for me.
 Remember that big batch of shredded serrano hot sauce that I made?
 I was adding some to guacamole a couple of weeks ago when the jar slipped out of my hand and shattered on the kitchen floor.
 It was a sad story, and I decided to cook up a spicy silver lining.

-My husband’s not crazy about spicy food, so I tend to cook things up mild and then douse my own plate in hot sauce.
-Store bought hot sauces are delicious, but did you know that it’s super simple to make your own hot sauces at home?
-I’ve got a roundup of hot sauce recipes coming on Friday, but I had to share this green sriracha-style hot sauce that I made last week.
-It was excellent!
+Dave and Darrol are not crazy about spicy food, so I tend to cook things up on the mild side and then douse my own plate in hot sauce.
+Store bought hot sauces are delicious, but I really love making my own at home.

 Green Sriracha Sauce Recipe

-1. Blend all ingredients until smooth in your food processor.
+- Blend all of the ingredients until smooth in your blender or food processor.

-2. In a small saucepan, bring the mixture to a boil, then reduce to a simmer.
-Stir constantly for 5-10 minutes, or until the sauce thickens enough that it clings easily to you spoon or spatula instead of running back into the pan.
+- In a small saucepan, bring the mixture to a boil, then reduce to a simmer.
+Stir constantly for 5-10 minutes, or until the sauce thickens enough that it clings easily to your spoon or spatula instead of running back into the pan.

 - If you want your green sriracha even smoother, you can transfer your sauce back to the blender once it’s cool and puree one more time.